Notes for editors of this website

-Switch the bar on or off and edit its content and linked page using the "Announcement Bar" option in the DESIGN menu.
+Switch the bar on or off and edit its content and linked page using the "Announcement Bar" option in the MARKETING menu.

 The site has a main blog and another members-only one in the For Members section.
 They both work the same way.
 To add a post to either: